HTML Basics: Make Your Words Pop – Using Subscript and Superscript for Eye-catching Content

 Subscript or Superscript Text with SUB resp.
 SUP

-Both SUB and SUP are HTML inline elements.
-They do not generate an automatic line break.
+Both SUB and SUP are HTML Inline Elements.
+They do not generate automatic line breaks.

 Sometimes text needs to be subscripted or superscripted.
-The two HTML tags sub (subscript) and sup (superscript) are used to markup text as subscript (e.g. H2O) or superscript (e.g. y = x2).
-Most web browsers use half the font size and the same font for the text in SUB resp.
-SUP as for the rest of the text.
+The two HTML tags SUB (Subscript) and SUP (Superscript) are used to mark up text as subscript (e.g. H2O) or superscript (e.g. y = x2).
+Most web browsers use a smaller Font Size and the same typeface for SUB or SUP as they use for normal text.

-Text subscripted with SUB or superscripted with SUP will interfere with the normal flow of the running text.
-However, this can be corrected with CSS.
+Subscript or Superscript in text will interfere with the normal text flow.
+However, this can be corrected using CSS.

 The HTML <sub> Tag